 That Walmart had a duty to protect you.
 This one is automatic, as long as you were in a public area of the store, following all applicable laws and rules.
 Shoppers are legally considered guests of the business, which means the business has a duty to take reasonable measures to keep them safe.

 That Walmart failed in that duty.
 If there was a clear hazard that the employees knew or should have known about, that fulfills this requirement.

 That you suffered an injury as a result.
 To prove this, it’s best to get a medical exam as soon as possible after the accident to document the nature and timeline of your injuries.

 The same basic requirements also apply to wrongful death cases, if you are planning to sue for the loss of a loved one.
 Either way, if these three conditions fit your situation, you likely have a valid case.

 How to Sue If You Were Violently Injured While Shopping at Walmart

 As hinted at in the mentions of Black Friday above, not all Walmart injuries are accidental.
 This is true year-round as well.

 Walmart has long been notorious for its stores’ high localized crime rates, often much higher than the crime rates of their surrounding neighborhoods.
 As of 2016, violent crimes were occurring in Walmart locations at a rate of about one per day across the country, and the problem certainly hasn’t disappeared.
-As recently as July of 2021, a fight broke out in a Walmart in Mississippi over a self-checkout failing to dispense $0.22 in change.
+As recently as July of 2021, a fight broke out in a Walmart in Mississippi over a self-checkout that failed to dispense 22 cents in change.
 The conflict escalated to a shooting, injuring a woman in the parking lot and then two police officers.

 Not all Walmart injuries are physical, either.
 In October of 2020, here in Georgia, a woman reported that a man had exposed himself to her and the three small children she was shopping with.
 While no one was physically hurt, sexual misconduct can cause very real psychological harm to its victims, especially to children.